danielperna84/custom_homematic/README.md

 This integration does not fetch new updates from the CCU, it **receives** state changes and new values for devices from the CCU by the XmlRPC server.

-Therefor the integration checks if this mechanism works:
+Therefore the integration checks if this mechanism works:

 Regardless of regular device updates, HA checks the availability of the CCU with a `PING` every **15 seconds**, and expects a `PONG` event as a response on the XMLRPC server.
 This persistent notification is only displayed in HA if the received PONG events and the device updates are missing for **10 minutes**, but it also disappears again as soon as events are received again.